shreyasrox2326/random/README.md

 ## sierp.py

 This program plots the Sierpiński triangle, a well-known fractal, using matplotlib.
 The fractal is generated using the [chaos game method](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_triangle#Chaos_game).
-This is a static program, and you can adjust the number of plotted points to change the resolution.
-The number of points that are plotted (affects resolution) may be modified
+The number of points that are plotted (affects resolution) may be modified.

 ## sierp-anim.py